nirmala-vibgyour/python_prac/README.md

 # Python Practice Projects

 This repository contains a collection of small, self-contained Python projects and mini-apps, each focused on a specific concept or library.
-It serves as a personal learning playground as well as a showcase of my hands-on experience with Python.
+It serves as a learning space as well as a showcase of my hands-on experience with Python.

 ## 📁 Project Structure